atomize/springboot-h2-rest_api-example/README.md

 # Spring Boot REST API with H2 Database

-A small example of a Spring Boot REST API with H2 for a database, demonstrating elementary CRUD operations in response to HTTP as well as returning JSON.
+A small example in the form of a note-taking application built using Spring Boot for the REST API with H2 for a database.
+Demonstrates elementary CRUD operations in response to HTTP as well as returning JSON.
 ## Getting Started